 One of my favorite salads is simply two handfuls of baby spinach, a few chopped strawberries, a handful of roasted pumpkin seeds, and a simple balsamic vinaigrette.
 On the day I took this photo I was out of pumpkin seeds, so I just went with the berries and spinach.

-Sweet Potatoes and steak are two of the foods we eat often.
+Sweet Potatoes and grass fed steak are two of the foods we eat often.
 I usually roast the sweet potatoes and anything we can grill is also a go-to especially for the summer months.

 Sometimes I just skip sweet potatoes and toss the steak right on my salad!